-- 74. Where the subject matter includes the use of internal models, the assurance provider will need to assess the implications for the scope and type of work required, particularly if they are an external assurance provider. - 75.
-Clarity will be needed on the regulatory permissions to use internal models, and the extent to which data related to these models is included in the scope of the assignment. - 76.
-While approval of the model methodology and its use for specified products and portfolios lies with the regulator, an engagement may include procedures to provide assurance that the model used by the engaging party is consistent with the latest regulatory approvals.

-- 77. If assurance work is being performed by an external provider, inclusion of models within the scope of the engagement will be a matter for discussion with the engaging party and, where appropriate, the regulator.
-It is likely to depend on factors such as existing assurance over the operation of the model, or the length of time since approval was granted. - 78.
-Subsequent validation work may consider the extent of existing back testing, the data and portfolios being used in the model, the coverage, other inputs and whether the risk-weights are being applied in line with the methodology, rather than whether the model which has been approved by the regulator meets the underlying rules.
+- 69. Where the subject matter of work or reporting is compiled in full or in part using an internal model, the assurance provider will need to assess the implications for the scope and type of work required, particularly if they are an external assurance provider. - 70.
+Clarity will be needed on the regulatory permissions to use internal models, and the extent to which data included in the subject matter of the work to be performed depends on these models. - 71.
+While approval of the model methodology and its use for specified products and portfolios lies with the regulator, an engagement may include procedures to provide assurance that the model used by the engaging party is consistent with the latest version for which regulatory approval has been granted. - 72.
+If assurance work is being performed by an external provider, inclusion of models within the scope of the engagement will be a matter for discussion with the engaging party and, where appropriate, the regulator.
+It is likely to depend on factors such as existing assurance over the operation of the model, or the length of time since approval was granted. - 73.
+Subsequent validation work may consider the extent of existing back testing, the data and portfolios being used in the model, the coverage, other inputs and whether the risk-weights are being applied in line with the methodology, rather than the methodology itself.

-5. Planning and performing work
+Section 5 Planning and performing work

-- 79. There is a lot of existing guidance for both internal auditors and external assurance providers which consider planning and performing different types of work.
+- 74. There is a lot of existing guidance for both internal auditors and external assurance providers which consider planning and performing different types of work.
 This document does not seek to replicate existing resources, but provides guidance on performing work on the suggested potential modules and how the assurance provider should plan and perform work on areas which may be of particular risk within, or idiosyncratic to, the calculation of regulatory ratios.
-The other sources of guidance cover areas common to all assurance work such as risk assessment and materiality. - 80.
+The other sources of guidance cover areas common to all assurance work such as risk assessment and materiality. - 75.
 Comprehensive and robust planning is essential in order to achieve the maximum value from any work performed.
-In addition to the considerations referenced within the scoping section (such as defining books and records, and agreeing a risk-based materiality threshold), it may be important to consider: - the appropriate mix of controls versus substantive testing; - the design and operating effectiveness of key controls (including reconciliations); - the amount of end-to-end walk through testing required; - sample sizes for reviewing source documentation (eg, term sheets or contracts); - completeness testing (especially around off balance sheet items); - completeness reviews of relevant disclosures or reporting; and - the governance structure, oversight and review processes and adequacy and appropriateness of senior management challenge. - 81.
+In addition to the considerations referenced within the previous section (such as defining books and records, and agreeing a risk-based materiality threshold), it may be important to consider: - the appropriate mix of controls versus substantive testing; - the design and operating effectiveness of key controls (including reconciliations); - the amount of end-to-end walk through testing required; - sample sizes for reviewing source documentation (terms sheets/contracts); - completeness testing (especially around off balance sheet items); - completeness reviews of relevant disclosures or reporting; and - the governance structure, oversight and review processes and adequacy and appropriateness of senior management challenge. - 76.
 Illustrative examples relating to particular modules are set out in section 8.
 This section of the document sets out other considerations which will inform the planning and performance of work.